Team Charter: Build a High-Performing Team for PMP Exam

 - E.Provide each team member with a copy of the project management plan

 Why A: Options A and D are correct because involving the team in creating a team charter and defining clear roles and responsibilities are foundational for team performance.
-Option B is wrong as it's not a starting action.
+Option B is wrong as it is not a starting action for building a high-performing team environment.
 Option C is premature.
-Option E is not a typical PM action.
+Option E is incorrect because providing the project management plan is an information-sharing action that does not actively establish team norms, collaboration, or a high-performing environment; it is not about team development or chartering.

 This PMP practice question is part of Courseiva's free PMI certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PMP exam.